 The Mighty God Indian Mythology Large Print Series by Om Books (Hanuman, Krishna, Ganesha, Devis)

 Ramayana Stories: Om Books International: – There are about more than 12 books in series.
 The books are 16 page-individual stories from the Ramayana.
 Titles include: Prince Rama in the Gurukul, The Breaking of the Bow, The Battle with Kumbhakarna, The Burning of Lanka, Luv and Kush.
 Beautifully illustrated, these books are extremely affordable and popular!
+The series comes in a bookset as well which is works out to be more economical – RAMAYANA STORIES (SET OF 12 BOOKS)

 The Mahabharata: Children’s Illustrated Classics – this is a collector’s item and makes a lovely gift.
 It’s boxset of 10 books that are individual stories around different events.
 Idea for 6-7 years.